Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Fish won’t eat whole seeds!

-Typically, the whole spices are ground up into a powder and then mixed up to use as an additive.
+Pods, sticks, and seeds should be ground into a powder, combined with your various traditional baits, and then mixed, creating an additive.
 The spice powder will mix easily with water or the moisture of the other baits and infuse the mixture with the aroma and taste of the particular spice.

-Instead of a powder, the other alternative is to make a concentrated liquid form.
+Instead of a powder form, the other alternative is to make a concentrated liquid option.

-The ground spices or concentrated liquids are then added to either a groundbait mix, spod mixes, or a boilie recipe.
+The ground spices or concentrated liquids are added to a groundbait mix, spod mixes, a boilie recipe, and even directly onto your hookbaits.
 Alternatively, you can use the spice in PVA bags or stick mixes.

 What Kind Of Spices Can You Use For Fishing?